 This is an important step.
 When the police arrive, they’ll speak with you and anyone else involved in the accident.
 They may even speak to any eyewitnesses.
 They will then file an official police report.
 Receiving a copy of this report may be a critical component of your court case.
 When determining fault, the court sees the police report as one of the most reliable and objective pieces of evidence.

 In addition to the police report, you should gather as much evidence as possible from the scene of the accident.
 If in the future, you intend to pursue legal action, this evidence will be critical for your case.

 If you suffered injuries from your bicycle accident that require immediate medical attention, you should make this your top priority.
 Regardless of police reports and evidence, your health is the most important thing to consider following an accident.

 7. Call your insurance.

 Notify your insurance about the accident.
-However, try to avoid agreeing to anything final before having the chance to collect research and reach out to a professional bike accident attorney.
+However, try to avoid agreeing to anything before having the chance to collect research and reach out to a professional bike accident law firm.